There are some beautiful plants out there ... but how well suited are they to your local conditions – and your local wildlife?

 Take time out to sit in your backyard with friends and family, and appreciate the beauty of nature.
 But remember:

-Choose sustainable furniture Don’t buy garden furniture or decking made of tropical hard wood, such as mahogany, unless the wood is sustainably sourced and has a Forest Stewardship Council (FSC) label.
+Don’t buy garden furniture or decking made of tropical hard wood, such as mahogany, unless the wood is sustainably sourced and has a Forest Stewardship Council (FSC) label.